HBA114/Kodlama.io.Devs/ReadMe.md

 update-database
 ```

 - Thats it.
 You can run project now.
 You can test functions and requests with swagger.
-Swagger will open wher you run this project.
+Swagger will open when you run this project.
 Have a nice day 💻.